karmdesai/infoBase/README.md

 # infoBase
 This is a project I did to learn SQLite3 and practice Python.
-It allows a manager to to input their employee's personal information into a local database, which can later be recalled using a username and password.
+It allows a user to input their personal information into a local database, which can later be recalled using a username and password.